kubeflow/kubeflow/components/crud-web-apps/volumes/README.md

 - Copy the en.json file and rename is to the language you want to add.
 As it currently is, the culture should not be included.
 - Change the values to the translated ones

-**When a language is added:**
-- Copy the en.json file and rename is to the language you want to add.
-As it currently is, the culture should not be included.
-- Change the values to the translated ones

 **When a translation is added or modified:**
 - Choose an appropriate key
 - Make sure to add the key in every language file